rharper2/Juqst.jl/README.md

 cnot(t::Tableau,control,target) # apply a controlled not from control qubit to target qubit
 ```

-Output of the resultant state can be supressed by adding an extra false parameter
+Output of the resultant state can be enabled by adding an extra true parameter

 ```julia
 hadamard(t::Tableau,qubit,true) # hadamard as before, but show output